john-cd/rust_howto/bk/drafts/other/written-in-rust/development_tools.md

 [`television`][c-television]⮳{{hi:television}} is a blazingly fast general purpose fuzzy finder TUI.

-It integrates with your shell and lets you quickly search through any kind of data source (files, git repositories, environment variables, docker images, you name it) using a fuzzy matching algorithm.
+It integrates with your shell and lets you quickly [search][p-search] through any kind of data source (files, git repositories, [environment variables][p-environment-variables], docker images, you name it) using a fuzzy matching algorithm.

 ## Related Topics {#skip}